Fraser Tartan Shawl Knitting Pattern

 Weaving

-Lie the shawl out flat on a table (desk, dining table, or floor) so that you can weave easily.
+Lie the shawl out flat on a table (desk, dining table, or floor) so that you can weave it easily.

 Long strands of yarn are now woven vertically to create the plaid effect.